 Convect Full Meal lets you choose from among ten preset oven convection cooking cycles, all using the convection fan.
 These cycles store commonly used cooking times, cooking temperatures, and probe temperature settings.
-Convect Full Meal saves you time by limiting the number of pads you have to press when cooking at a favorite setting.
+Convect Full Meal saves you time by limiting the number of pads you have to press when cooking a favorite cycle.
 Convect Full Meal also lets you set your own favorite cycle (either convection or nonconvection).
+On double ovens, you can set two favorite cycles, one for each oven.